powerhouse-inc/powerhouse-docs/docs/academy/05-Launch/02-PublishYourProject.md

 ## 3. Deploying the host apps & project.
 Now that we've installed all the necessary services on our server instance, we can start deploying the host apps & our packaged project from npm.

-Install your project package we've published earlier on your local connect (`npm run connect`) instance by running the following command:
+Install your project package we've published earlier on your local connect (`ph connect`) instance by running the following command:

 ```bash
 ph install @<your-org/package-name>
 ```
 Alternatively you can also install the package in the setttings of Connect in the 'package manager' section.
+(Not available yet)
 Where you'll be able to use the same package name as you've used in the `package.json` file and install it at the click of a button.

 ![package manager](images/homedesign.png)